frankmarazita/obsidian-map-plugin/README.md

 - Each line must contain a coordinate pair
 - Optional label can be added after the coordinates
 - Optional properties can be specified in JSON format after the label
-- Descriptions can be added using `#` for comments after the coordinates
+- Descriptions can be added using `#` at the end of the line
 - Comments are ignored with `#` at the start of the line

 ```